Sumner-lab/Multispecies_paper_ML/README.md

 # (1) SVM

-Master.ML.pl is a perl wrapper that creates all the R scripts necessary to run the svm analysis.
+This folder contains the main script "Master.ML.pl", which is a perl wrapper that creates all the R scripts necessary to run the svm analysis.
+It starts by creating the normalised matrix of gene counts, then creates custom R scripts from the template_scripts folder (also in this git folder), then executes the R scripts to run SVM and produce several useful plots, including the SVM certainty after feature selection.

 # Set Up